is8ac/aural2/paper/aural2.md

 It is desirable to have a model which takes as input a stream of audio and returns the action which the user is currently telling the machine to perform.
 Given a good set of labeled audio, it is relatively easy to train a Long Short-Term Memory (LSTM) model to do this.
 However obtaining such a set of labeled audio is difficult.
-We present Aural2, a data collection and labeling infrastructure which helps users to quickly collecting high value training data with which it trains an LSTM model to accurately transform a stream of audio into the probability, for any given action, that the user is currently telling Aural2 to perform it.
+We present Aural2, a data collection and labeling infrastructure which helps users to quickly collect high value training data with which it trains an LSTM model to accurately transform a stream of audio into the probability, for any given action, that the user is currently telling Aural2 to perform it.
-The models trained by Aural2 are usually capable of correctly classifying the users intent before the user has finished speaking; assuming latency to be measured from end of utterance, they has slight negative latency.
+The models trained by Aural2 are usually capable of correctly classifying the user's intent before the user has finished speaking; assuming latency to be measured from end of utterance, they has slight negative latency.
 Furthermore, the model will learn to integrate past context into its classifications, allowing it to learn to accurately solve the use-mention distinction[^1], and ignore commands directed at other voice assistants, all without itself requiring the use of wake-words.

 We describe the architecture of Aural2, its advantages over existing